fuubian/Masterthesis_Code/README.md

   -	`metric_name`: The evaluation metric (refer to the `config` file for available options).
   - `use_table_code`: Whether the responses included table code as input (true or false).
 This is only applicable for Task 1.

 The evaluation results will be printed in the console.
+It is necessary that the output file that containins the responses of the corresponding model exists within the output directory.
 For metrics like **LLM-Accuracy** or **VQA-MQM**, an additional `.txt` file will be generated, storing the model responses.
 If `use_table_code` is set to `true`, the script will only evaluate the responses of QA-pairs regarding tables with code.
 Responses regarding figures will not be included.

 For instance, if you want to evaluate all responses of the Qwen model on MainVQA with LLM-Accuracy, you need to run the following line: